skhavari/cheddardog/README.md

 -   Set SENDGRID_API_KEY
 -   Set SEND_TO and SEND_FROM
--   npm run send
+-   npm run send to generate `index.html` and have it emailed

-To make this easy to run I have this in my `.zshrc` file
+To make this easy consider something like this in a `.zshrc` file

 ```
 cheddardog() {